google/flatbuffers/docs/source/Compiler.md

     output (by default the case for C++ and JS), all code will end up in this one file.

+-   `--cpp-include` : Adds an #include in generated file

 -   `--cpp-ptr-type T` : Set object API pointer type (default std::unique_ptr)

 -   `--cpp-str-type T` : Set object API string type (default std::string)